 My favorite childhood memories are of riding on the back of my mother’s bicycle and going with her on the village road to visit our relatives.

 The Red River Delta is fertile with wide fields on either side in the country where farmers spend long days without a break from their labor or relief from the heat.
-I remember as a child when we heard that the floods were coming, the farmers and … Read More »
+I remember … Read More »

 The Red River, even in the light haze of early morning, is clearly visible from a window high above central Hanoi.
 Similar to the pattern of life in much of Vietnam, the people here are awake and on the move at this early predawn hour.
 This is a routine shaped by the climate in an attempt to escape the suffocating high heat and humidity of mid day and early afternoon.

 My hotel is the Chalcedony on Nguyen Truong To.
 Upon return to Hanoi in a few years, this will be my preference for accommodations while in the city.
 For the few extra U.S. dollars it is well worth the overnight escape from the crush of people and the chaos of the surrounding heat of the city during the height of the tourist season.
-And at 4:30 this morning I heard a rooster (I am on the fifth … Read More »
+And at 4:30 this morning I … Read More »